br3ndonland/inboard/README.md

       - `WORKERS_PER_CORE="2"`: Run 2 worker processes per core (8 worker processes on a server with 4 cores).
       - `WORKERS_PER_CORE="0.5"` (floating point values permitted): Run 1 worker process for every 2 cores (2 worker processes on a server with 4 cores).
   - Notes:
-    - The default number of workers is the number of CPU cores multiplied by the environment variable `WORKERS_PER_CORE="1"`.
+    - The default number of workers is the number of CPU cores multiplied by the value of the environment variable `WORKERS_PER_CORE` (which defaults to 1).
 On a machine with only 1 CPU core, the default minimum number of workers is 2 to avoid poor performance and blocking, as explained in the release notes for [tiangolo/uvicorn-gunicorn-docker 0.3.0](https://github.com/tiangolo/uvicorn-gunicorn-docker/releases/tag/0.3.0).
     - If both `MAX_WORKERS` and `WEB_CONCURRENCY` are set, the least of the two will be used as the total number of workers.
     - If either `MAX_WORKERS` or `WEB_CONCURRENCY` are set to 1, the total number of workers will be 1, overriding the default minimum of 2.
 - `PROCESS_MANAGER`: Manager for Uvicorn worker processes.
 As described in the [Uvicorn docs](https://www.uvicorn.org), "Uvicorn includes a Gunicorn worker class allowing you to run ASGI applications, with all of Uvicorn's performance benefits, while also giving you Gunicorn's fully-featured process management."